HasanBera/Roborock-THT-PCB/README.md

 **Klipper Configuration:**

-Add this code to your printer.cfg in Klipper
+Add this section to your printer.cfg in Klipper
 ```markdown
 [fan]
 #part cooling fan